subquery/documentation/docs/subquery_network/architects/next-steps.md

 **Congratulations on successfully publishing your project on the SubQuery Network!**

 Your project is now visible on the SubQuery Explorer, and Node Operators can begin syncing it.
 However, publishing is just the first step.
 To ensure your project gains traction, you must take proactive steps to encourage Node Operators to sync and consumers to use your data.
-This guide outlines a comprehensive approach to maximizing your project’s visibility, usability, and success.
+This guide outlines a comprehensive approach to maximising your project’s visibility, usability, and success.

 ## Addressing Challenges to Project Adoption